 Vandalism damages and/or losses from a burglary may or may not be included in the coverage.
 You can discuss this with your insurance provider and find out exactly what they are willing to cover in this situation.
 If the answer is that they don’t cover it, then you may want to add a rider to your policy.

-Also, a tenant’s personal belongings are NOT covered by landlord insurance.
-We suggest that property owners require tenants to purchase renters insurance in case of any incidents where their belongings are harmed to avoid any disputes and ensure that renters are protected.
+Also, a resident’s personal belongings are NOT covered by landlord insurance.
+We suggest that property owners require residents to purchase renters insurance in case of any incidents where their belongings are harmed to avoid any disputes and ensure that renters are protected.